-Description: Psychoanalysis is alive, evolving, contributing to, and influenced by academic and practice-based disciplines.
-This course offers an introductory survey for mental health professionals and interested others, encompassing a range of ideas associated with psychoanalytic theories.
+Description Psychoanalysis is alive and evolving, contributing to and influenced by both academic and practiced-based disciplines.
+This course offers an introductory survey of psychoanalytic theory and practice for mental health professionals and interested others.
 Participants are invited into the psychoanalytic discourse to explore the potential these theories hold in helping us to understand ourselves, our relationships, and the world in which we live.